-Alliances are possibly the best known cause of World War I. An alliance is a formal political, military or economic agreement between two or more nations.
-Military alliances usually contain promises that in the event of war or aggression, one signatory nation will support the others.
-The terms of this support is outlined in the alliance document.
-It can range from financial or logistic backing, like the supply of materials or weapons, to military mobilisation and a declaration of war.
+Alliances are one of the best-known causes of World War I. An alliance is a political, military or economic agreement, negotiated and signed by two or more nations.
+Military alliances usually contain promises that in the event of war or aggression, signatory nations will support their allies.
+The terms of this support are outlined in the alliance document.
+They can range from financial or logistic backing, like the supply of materials or weapons, to military mobilisation and a declaration of war against the aggressor.
 Alliances may also contain economic elements, such as trade agreements, investment or loans.
-During the 19th and early 20th centuries European nations formed, annulled and restructured alliances on a regular basis.
-By 1914, the Great Powers of Europe had shuffled themselves into two alliance blocs.
+During the 19th and early 20th centuries, European leaders formed, annulled and restructured alliances on a regular basis.
+By 1914, the Great Powers of Europe had shuffled themselves into two powerful alliance blocs.
 The existence of these two opposing blocs meant that war between two nations might mean war between them all.

 Alliances were hardly a new phenomenon in European history.
 For centuries Europe had been a melting pot of ethnic and territorial rivalries, political intrigues and paranoia.
 France and England were ancient antagonists whose rivalry erupted into open warfare several times between the 14th and early 19th centuries.
 Relations between the French and Germans were also troubled, while France and Russia also had their differences.
 Alliances provided European states with a measure of protection; they served as a deterrent to larger states who might make war on smaller ones.
 During the 1700s alliances were used both as a defensive measure and a political device.
 Kings and princes regularly formed or re-formed alliances, usually to advance their own interests or isolate rivals.
 Many of these alliances and alliance blocs were short lived.
 Some collapsed when new leaders emerged; others were nullified or replaced by new alliances.